 What and How?

-Dunya Habash will be conducting the interviews for the Idrimi Project as well as translating and transcribing them so that they are properly archived in the British Library.
+Dunya Habash is conducting the interviews for the Idrimi Project and will be translating and transcribing them.
 She has received an MSc in Refugee and Forced Migration Studies from the University of Oxford and studied history at Birmingham-Southern College in the United States.
 She is delighted to be working on the Idrimi Project because of her personal connection to Syria.
 Although she grew up in the United States, her mother is from Aleppo and her father is from Damascus.
 Growing up, she spent most of her summers in Syria.
 It pained her to watch the country unravel after the events of 2011.
 The Syria she knows from childhood visits was a beautiful country full of life, diversity, history, and elegance.
 She is excited to help Making Light preserve Syria’s rich cultural heritage through the collection of its people’s stories and memories.